 The only difference between these three 'types' of otitis externa is the length of time for which you have had the condition.

-Acute otitis externa - this term means you have had the condition for less than three months.
+Acute otitis externa means you have had the condition for under three months.
 Usually, in fact, you will only have it for a week or so.

-Recurrent otitis externa - this term means the condition keeps coming back.
-You have episodes that get better (or seem to get better) but then you develop the same symptoms again.
+Recurrent otitis externa means the condition keeps coming back.
+You have episodes that get better (or seem to get better) but then you develop the same common symptoms again.

-Chronic otitis externa - this term means the condition has lasted (persisted) for more than three months.
+Chronic otitis externa means the condition has lasted (persisted) for more than three months.
 Sometimes it can last for years.
 This is often because, even though you have had treatment, the underlying reasons for it are still there.

 Ear drops are usually enough to cure a bout of short-lasting (acute) otitis externa.
 However, other treatments are sometimes added.
 This is more likely to be necessary if you notice any of the following: